rafalgajos/secure-ebook-platform/README.md

 ## License <a name="license"></a>

-This project is protected under copyright law.
+This project is proprietary software.
-Copyright 2024 Natalia Brzezińska, Rafał Gajos
+© 2024 Natalia Brzezińska, Rafał Gajos
 All Rights Reserved.

+The source code and logic of this project are fully owned by the authors.
+However, the "Ebook Landing" template and images from [TemplateMo](https://templatemo.com) and [Freepik](https://freepik.com) are not covered under this license, and their rights remain with their respective creators as per their terms.
+Users are responsible for adhering to the licensing requirements of these external resources.